Viewable With ANY Browser

 Camellia Bed

 My dining-room window looks directly onto the camellia bed.
-In the late winter (when the camellias bloom) and very early spring (when the azaleas bloom), the drapes remain open all day so we can admire them.
+In the late winter (when the camellias bloom) and very early spring (when the azaleas bloom), the blinds remain open all day so we can admire them.

 East Shrub and Flower Bed

 A path of concrete stepping stones — black with exposed aggregate — separates the camellia and east beds.
 This path leads over to the east side of my house, a dead end where I keep my compost pile.
+The stepping stones are bordered on both sides by candytuft (Iberis sempervirens) with a greater mass on the east bed side than on the camellia bed side.

 *** Begin Right Sidebar ***